 Choose the appropriate migration mode according to the network environments of your source servers and destination CVMs.

 Currently, the migration tool supports the default mode and the private network mode.
 The private network mode applies to three scenarios.
 Each migration mode or scenario has different network requirements for source servers and destination CVMs.
 If both source servers and destination CVMs can access the public network, you can use the default mode for migration.
-If source servers or destination CVMs cannot directly access the public network, you need to establish connections through VPC Peering Connection, VPN Connection, Cloud Connect Network, or Direct Connect before using the private network mode for migration.
+If source servers or destination CVMs cannot directly access the public network, you need to establish a connection between them through VPC peering connections, VPN connections, Cloud Connect Network, or Direct Connect before using the private network mode for migration.

-Before migrating, check the following items for source servers and destination CVMs respectively:
+Before the migration, check the following items of the source server and destination CVM:

-- Storage: The cloud disks of the destination CVM, including system disks and data disks.
-Verify that they have sufficient storage to store the data from the source server.
+- Storage: cloud disks (including system disks and data disks) of the destination CVM must have sufficient storage capacity to store data from the source server.

-- Security group: Ports 443 and 80 must be open in a security group.
+- Security group: 443 and 80 ports must be open to the Internet in a security group.

-- Bandwidth setting: We recommend that you increase bandwidth for faster migration.
+- Bandwidth: we recommend that you increase inbound and outbound bandwidth for faster migration.
 The traffic consumed during migration will be approximately equal to the data volume.
-Change your networking billing method in advance if needed.
+If needed, change your network billing method in advance.

-- Operating system: We recommend that the destination CVM and the source server use the same operating system.
-Different operating systems will result in inconsistency between the image that will be created later and the actual operating system.
+- Operating system: we recommend that you use the same operating system on both the source server and the destination CVM.
+Different operating systems will result in inconsistency between the image to be created and the actual operating system.
 For example, when migrating a source server with the CentOS 7 system installed, choose a CVM with the CentOS 7 system installed as the migration destination.

 |Linux source server|

-- Check for and install Virtio.
+- Check and install Virtio.
 For more information, see Checking Virtio Drivers in Linux.

 - Check whether SELinux is enabled.
-Disable it if enabled.
+If yes, disable it.

-- You can use tool commands to automate the checking of source servers, for example,
+- You can use tool commands such as

-- By default, the go2tencentcloud migration tool automatically performs checking when it starts to run.
-If you want to skip the check and force migration, configure the value of the
+- By default, the go2tencentcloud migration tool automatically performs checks upon launch.
+To skip checks and perform forced migration, configure

 - (Optional) Establish a connection between the source server and the destination CVM.

-The user.json file is for configuring the source server and the destination CVM.
+The “user.json” file is used to configure the source server and the destination CVM.
 It contains the following configuration items:

-- The region and instance ID of the target CVM.
+- The region and instance ID of the destination CVM.

 - (Optional) The data disk configuration of the source server.

-The client.json file is for configuring the migration mode and other migration configuration items.
+The “client.json” file is used to configure the migration mode and other parameters.
 You need to configure the

-Client.Net.Mode parameter in the client.json file despite migration modes or scenarios.
+Client.Net.Mode parameter in the “client.json” file, regardless of which migration modes or scenarios you select.

-- (Optional) Remove files and directories on the server that do not need to be migrated.
+- (Optional) Exclude files and directories on the source server that do not need to be migrated.

 - Run the tool.